brownsarahm/instructor-training/_episodes/09-eia.md

 ### The Carpentries Core Values

 In 2019, The Carpentries formed a task force that worked with our community to identify 9 [Core Values][core-values] -- things that we do, things that we are, and things that we champion.
-Many of these relate to equity, inclusion, and accessibility.
+Many of these relate to equity, inclusion, and accessibility, which reinforces how important this topic is in our community.

 > ## Discuss The Carpentries Core Values
 >